 On a normal day, once.
 And in a given week probably 4-5 days for most runners.

-I’ve stated before that I’m not a fan of running everyday for most people.
 Again, it depends on your goals, but most runners benefit from having enough energy to put towards strength training and time to put in to recovery so that they can actually improve their performance.

 Running twice a day is an opportunity to slowly add mileage to your week with a little less stress on the body.
 It’s a very useful tool for those who are injury prone or crazy busy, but determined to run marathon!